sendkumaranil/sample-react-app/README.md

 ### `Example-13 : Define function inside the class component and bind the function in constructor if function uses state.`
     index13.js  (in order to run this example rename index from index13 and try).

+### `Example-14 : Conditional Rendering`
+    index14.js  (in order to run this example rename index from index14 and try) related file is Button.js.